Lucé Vela: Professional career

 Vela first commenced her legal career working for the Law Firm of Martínez, Odell, & Calabria.
 In 2000, she established her own private practice, specializing in real estate and as a notary public.

 First Lady of Puerto Rico

-Vela began her tenure as First Lady of Puerto Rico after her husband, Luis Fortuño, was sworn in as Governor in 2009, following the 2008 general elections.
+Vela began her tenure as First Lady of Puerto Rico after Fortuño was sworn in as Governor in 2009, following the 2008 general elections.
 Her charitable work involved education, family values, and women's health.